flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 #### Flight Warning System Initialization

+!!! warning "Currently on the Experimental version only."

 The Flight Warning System (FWS) is a system that monitors the aircraft and alerts the crew of any abnormalities.
 The FWS initializes as soon as AC Bus power (External Power or APU) becomes available.